Key finding

 The failure trace

 Chroma executes 8 steps to produce no answer.
 Graphiti executes 5 steps to produce the correct answer.
-The difference is entirely at the researcher's retrieval step.
+The difference is entirely at the researcher's retrieval step: which fact gets returned from memory.
+Everything else in the loop is identical.

 Point-in-time retrieval